Skip to Main Content

 The Presbyterian/Reformed House of Studies

 The Presbyterian/Reformed House of Studies serves as an umbrella of support for students from the Reformed tradition, including members of the PC(USA), PCA, UCC, RCA, and CRC denominations.
 In this capacity it serves to nurture the Reformed Christian community at the Divinity School by supporting and nurturing students as persons, pastors, and leaders in the life of the Reformed Christian tradition.
 This includes: commending Christian life and ministry that is catholic and evangelical (in the classic sense of both words); forming a love in students for Reformed communions, especially for their uniqueness and what they share with other communions; and encouraging and equipping students to be insightful about the challenges facing Reformed churches, and also to eagerly and confidently address those challenges.
 Guidance through the ordination process of the various Reformed bodies and vocational counsel throughout the Divinity School experience is also provided.
-For details about the Presbyterian/Reformed House of Studies, visit divinity.duke.edu/formation/houses-of-study/presbyterian-reformed.
+For details about the Presbyterian/Reformed House of Studies, visit divinity.duke.edu/houses/presbyterian-reformed.

 The Office of Black Church Studies